mdailey/minimal-jwt/README.md

 ### Limitations

-There are a number of issues with this solution to client authentication for a SPA:
+There are a couple issues with this solution to client authentication for a SPA:

-- For this solution to be secure, in production, we must use SSL.
+- For the solution to be secure, in production, we must use SSL.
 This is typically done by having a proper Web server such as Nginx or Apache or a proxy service like HAProxy performing the SSL